 Grout is such a pain to clean and keep clean.
-It seems like there are always stains that we think will come out with just one wash, but then they never do!
+There are always stains that we think will come out with just one wash, but then they never do!

-If you are not sure about all the social media advice on “how to clean your grout with toilet bowl cleaner,”; you have come to the right place.
+If you are unsure about all the social media advice on “how to clean your grout with toilet bowl cleaner,”; you have come to the right place.
 We have tested these methods out; read on to find out if using toilet bowl cleaner works and with which product.

 Again we know cleaning grout is a thankless task, like cleaning the kitchen draw!
 We appreciate and love it when it is done, yet most of us do not rush in to do it!